fl0wm0ti0n/firefly-iii-better-ai-categorizer/AUTO_CATEGORIZATION_GUIDE.md

 - Use **Test Webhook** with various transaction types
 - Check Individual Jobs for **"Auto-categorized: ✅ rule"** or **"🗂️ Category mapped"**
 - Batch processing shows all categorizations in the log

+### **🧹 Step 7: Failed Transactions Management**
+- **Automatic Cleanup**: Successfully categorized transactions are automatically removed from the failed list
+- **Manual Cleanup**: Use the "🧹 Cleanup" button to remove old and duplicate failed transactions
+- **Refresh**: Click "🔄 Refresh" to reload the current failed transactions list

 ## 🎨 UI Improvements